Zaid-Ajaj/the-elmish-book/chapters/fable/getting-started.md

           |-- App.fsproj
           |-- paket.references
 ```
-You might be thinking *"these are many files for a hello world app!"* we will discuss the structure of the template as well as the purpose of each file in great detail soon, for now bear with me, it might seem a bit overkill but I intend to use similar structure for projects in the upcoming chapters so understanding this one will help greatly.
+You might be thinking *"these are many files for a hello world app!"* we will discuss the structure of the template as well as the purpose of each file in great detail soon, for now bear with me, I intend to use similar structure for projects in the upcoming chapters so understanding this one will help greatly.

 The most important parts of the template are these directories:
 -  `src` is where your F# source code lives